 firewall-cmd --permanent --zone=public --add-service=dns

-Firewall must be reloaded for the changes to take place, use the following CLI command.
+The firewall must be reloaded for the changes to take place, use the following CLI command.

 Verify DNS was added into the firewall exceptions

-Use the following CLI to see all the services that are currently allowed through the firewall and look to find DNS between them.
+Use the following CLI command to see all the services that are currently allowed through the firewall and look to find DNS between them.